segmentio/segment-docs/src/connections/reverse-etl/manage-retl.md

     - **In-app notifications**: Select this to receive notifications in the Segment app.
 To view your notifications, select the bell next to your user icon in the Segment app.
 5. Toggle the **Enable alert** setting on and click **Create**.

-To edit or disable your alert, navigate to your mapping's Alerts tab and select the Actions menu.
+To edit or disable your alert, navigate to your mapping's Alerts tab and select the Actions menu for the alert you'd like to edit.

 <!--- TODO: fix the above wording ^ --->